- How do I declare my major or minor? Answer

 You may choose between a minor, double major, or interdisciplinary studies cluster.
 Please see an advisor for more information.

 The Political Science department does not restrict students to certain minors.
 You may take any university approved minor.
 Please consult the Undergraduate Catalog.

 - Where do I get a degree plan?
 Answer

 From the advising offices.
 These offices are rooms 382, 384, and 390 in PGH.

 - When should I get a degree plan?
 Answer

 According to the Undergraduate catalog, you should apply for a degree plan as soon as you have finished 60 hours of course work.
-However, checklists are available on line and in our offices to make sure you are on the right track from start to finish.
+However, checklists are available on line (see Major and Minor Requirements) and in our offices to make sure you are on the right track from start to finish.